 Timothy Jellow was a memorial draftsman, lettering specialist, inventor, and a founding partner of the Spacerite Company with Antonio “George” Di Bona.

 Working as a draftsman, it is known that Jellow was employed by the Deane Monument Company of Mattapan, Massachusetts (the company later moved to Roslindale).
 It is not known whether he worked for any other firms, though it was not uncommon for a draftsman to be employed by multiple shops over the course of their career.
 In 1920 he had two designs published in the December and April issues of the trade magazine Granite Marble and Bronze, and in 1929 worked as a consultant in charge of the scale and design of the lettering for a soldier’s memorial erected by the city of Milford, New Hampshire.
 However, Jellow received most of his success with George Di Bona as a founding partner of the Spacerite lettering system beginning in 1925.
-By 1926 Jellow and DiBona had set up shop in Quincy and according to the city’s 1926 Inaugural Address were together granted permission for the new streets of Alton Road, Madison Avenue, Dale Avenue, and Crest Street.
-The reason for the two partners’ interest in the creation of the streets is unknown.
+By 1926 Jellow and DiBona had set up shop in Quincy, and according to the city’s 1926 Inaugural Address were together granted permission for the creation of the new streets of Alton Road, Madison Avenue, Dale Avenue, and Crest Street.
+The reason for the two partners’ interest in the construction of the streets is unknown.